-For Titled and Record Capability events the Judges shall be separated to ensure completely independent opinions
+For Titled and Record Capability events the Judges shall be separated to ensure completely independent opinions.
+If feasible, each judge shall be separated from the others by a barrier or a screen.

-15.12: Timing the Trick Pass
+15.12: Timing the Trick Pass (2016)

 Video Trick timing is mandatory for all Record Capability and Ranking List tournaments.